 San Francisco's Transamerica Pyramid sold for $650 million

-SAN FRANCISCO (AP) — The Transamerica Pyramid, one of San Francisco’s iconic buildings, has sold for $650 million, eight months after an sales agreement was reached.
+SAN FRANCISCO (AP) — The Transamerica Pyramid, one of San Francisco’s most iconic buildings, has sold for $650 million, eight months after a sales agreement was reached.

 New York investor Michael Shvo, Deutsche Finance America and other investors bought the building from Aegon, owner of namesake insurance company Transamerica Corp., the San Francisco Chronicle reported Wednesday.